mikeyboyd/DemoINotifyPropertyChanged/README.md

 # DemoINotifyPropertyChanged
-This is a simple prject to demsontrate using INotifyPropertyChanged as would be used in an MVVM pattern application.
+This is a simple application to demsontrate using INotifyPropertyChanged as would be used in an MVVM pattern project.